 Alexa a witness to murder?
 Prosecutors seek Amazon Echo data

-This July 29, 2015, file photo shows Amazon's Echo speaker, which responds to voice commands, in New York.
-A prosecutor investigating the death of a man whose body was found in a hot tub wants to expand the probe to include a potential new kind of evidence: the suspect's Amazon Echo smart speaker.
+A prosecutor investigating the death of a man whose body was found in a hot tub wants to expand the probe ...
+LITTLE ROCK, Ark. - Authorities investigating the death of an Arkansas man whose body was found in a hot tub want to expand the probe to include a new kind of evidence: any comments overheard by the suspect's Amazon Echo smart speaker.

 Add your comments below